ktcraig/Project-1-AI-Class/README.md

 **TA**: Rimi

 # Summary:
-This reposity is the team Money Miner's Project 1 Class Repository.
+This repository is the team Money Miner's Project 1 Class Repository.
 This is the public, group repository to organize our challenge about Project 1.

 This repository contains:

 1) Project Requirements

-2) Source Data
+2) Project Code

-3) Project Code
+3) Source Code References

-4) Source Code References
+4) Final Presentation

-5) Final Presentation
+# Download instructions:

 # Research question(s) to answer:
 While working for a large equity-trading company, you’re tasked with researching next steps for a client’s portfolio.
 Your client is unsure of where they should invest, Bitcoin, Precious Metals or an Index Fund, and needs expert analysis to make the right decision.
 Using S&P 500 data from 2014 to 2024, we will analyze the current stock prices and which investment will yield the highest return while using the Prophet model.

 Our research questions to answer:

 1) What is the forecasted value of Bitcoin for 1 year from now?
    ```diff
    The value of Bitcoin is forecasted to be $124,964.108004 on 12/29/25 (ythat)
     ```

 2) What is the forecasted value of Precious Metals (Gold) for 1 year from now?
    ```diff
    The value of Gold is forecasted to be $3460.329886 on 12/29/25 (ythat)
     ```

 3) What is the forecasted value of Index Fund (SP500) for 1 year from now?
    ```diff
    The value of Gold is forecasted to be $7522.829784 on 12/29/25 (ythat)
    ```

 4) Which fund would you recommend for the **highest yield** in 1 year:
    ```diff
    We would recommend Bitcoin for the highest yield at the end of the year